lwhite1/arrow-table/README.md

 }
 ```

 Deletions are performed virtually.
 The row to be deleted is marked as such, but remains in the table until compaction occurs.
 The number of deleted records is available using `Table#deletedRowCount()`.
 This may be useful in deciding when to compact.
 Once a row is marked as deleted, it is skipped on subsequent iterations, but it can be accessed using `MutableTable#at(rowIndex)`.
-The following code checks whether a row is deleted:
+The following code checks whether a row is deleted, and deletes it if it isn't:

 ```java
 MutableCursor mc = mutableTable.mutableCursor();